Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • sinusitis.

 Important!
-A common runny nose makes it difficult for the baby to breathe through the nose.
-Due to the fact that the mouth is constantly open, saliva dries up, and pathogenic bacteria begin to multiply actively.
-Lack of moisture is also cited as one of the causes of foul-smelling breath.
+A common runny nose prevents a child from breathing through his nose.
+Due to the fact that the mouth is constantly open, saliva dries out, and pathogenic bacteria begin to actively multiply.
+Lack of moisture is also cited as one of the causes of bad breath.

-In young children, regurgitation often occurs, in schoolchildren from 8 years of age and older - belching and heartburn.
-All this may indicate the wrong food intake or the use of unhealthy foods.
-Such signs may be accompanied by bloating, flatulence.
-Dysbiosis is often observed in children.
+Young children often experience regurgitation, and schoolchildren aged 8 years and older often experience belching and heartburn.
+All this may indicate improper eating or use harmful products.
+Such signs may be accompanied by bloating and flatulence.
+Dysbacteriosis is often observed in children.

 If the problem lies in the imperfection of the sphincter, then the liquid thrown into the esophagus provokes increased acidity.
-There is a burning sensation in the mouth, bitterness, vomiting may occur.
+A burning sensation, bitterness appears in the mouth, and vomiting may occur.
 The baby's breath becomes sour.

-Komarovsky says that a baby in a year or two cannot have an unpleasant odor due to the reverse reflux of gastric contents into the esophagus.
-The main thing that can affect the shade of breath is the food you eat.
+Komarovsky says that a baby at one or two years old cannot develop an unpleasant odor due to the backflow of gastric contents into the esophagus.
+The main thing that can affect the color of your breath is the food you eat.

 Attention!
-Onions, garlic or corn will definitely leave a scent in a child aged 2 to 5 years, which will disappear on its own after a while.
-Therefore, in such situations, there is absolutely nothing to worry about.
+Onions, garlic or corn will definitely leave a aroma on a child from 2 to 5 years old, which will disappear on its own after some time.
+Therefore, in such situations there is absolutely nothing to worry about.

-If there is a pathology of the gastrointestinal tract, the first sign, in addition to an unpleasant odor from the oral cavity, will be a dark plaque on the teeth.
+If there is a gastrointestinal pathology, the first sign, in addition to an unpleasant odor from the mouth, will be dark plaque on the teeth.
 In this case, a gastroenterologist will help to avoid the development of complications.

-2. It is necessary to teach the child to rinse the mouth after each meal.
-To avoid negative reactions and opposition from your baby, mouthwash can be purchased in a variety of flavors.
-It will also be useful to rinse your mouth before going to bed with decoctions of medicinal herbs - chamomile or sage.
+2. It is necessary to teach your child to rinse his mouth after every meal.
+To avoid negative reactions and opposition from the baby, you can purchase mouthwashes with different flavors.
+It will also be useful to rinse your mouth with decoctions before going to bed. medicinal herbs– chamomile or sage.

-3. After 10 years, the child can floss.
-This procedure does not take much time, and simple actions help to eliminate food debris on the teeth.
+3. After 10 years, a child can use dental floss.
+This procedure does not take much time, and simple steps help eliminate food residues on the teeth.

-4. Many children from 7 years old use chewing gum, which is advertised all over the place.
-It is worth dissuading the student from the veracity of the advertisement.
+4. Many children from 7 years old use chewing gum, which are advertised everywhere.
+It is worth dissuading the student of the veracity of the advertisement.
 Chewing gum eliminates bad breath for a short time.

 Proper oral care and increased attention to the health of their own child will help parents avoid many problems.
-In addition, the correct regime will bring up independence, accuracy and consistency in the little one.
-In the future, parents will be able to relax - a child who is trained in basic hygiene rules is less susceptible to pathogenic organisms than his peers.
+Besides, correct mode will instill independence, accuracy and consistency in your baby.
+In the future, parents will be able to relax - a child who has been taught basic hygiene rules will be less susceptible to pathogenic organisms than his peers.

-Usually children smell very nice, especially their own - any parent will tell you this.
-But it often happens that suddenly, in the absence of any obvious illness, an unpleasant, pungent odor begins to be felt from the child's mouth.
+Children usually smell very nice, especially their own - any parent will tell you that.
+But it often happens that suddenly, in the absence of any obvious illness, an unpleasant, pungent odor begins to be felt from the child’s mouth.
 Why is this happening?
-And does this smell from the baby's mouth indicate the development of some kind of serious infection?
-And the main thing that parents care about is how to get rid of such a problem?
+And does this smell from the child’s mouth indicate the development of some serious infection?
+And the main thing that worries parents is how to get rid of such a problem?

 Where does bad breath come from?
-Doctors have found out that the main "producers" of the unbearable ammonia-sulfur "amber" are special bacteria, the very essence of their existence is to break down the proteins we get from food.
+Doctors have found that the main “producers” of the unbearable sulfur-ammonium “amber” are special bacteria, the very essence of whose existence is to break down the proteins we get from food.

-Moreover, this act of splitting occurs in us, people, both adults and small, already directly in the mouth.
-Actually, this is the first step towards the long digestive tract.
-In the process of splitting, some sulfur-containing compounds are inevitably formed, which, in fact, exude an eerie odor.
+Moreover, this act of splitting occurs in us, both adults and children, directly in the mouth.
+Actually, this is the first step on the long journey digestive tract.
+During the decomposition process, some sulfur-containing compounds are inevitably formed, which, in fact, emit a terrible odor.

-However, nature foresaw this moment and added a special component to human saliva (namely, a specific type of streptococcus), which, in theory, should neutralize the intolerable "odor" of sulfur.
-But in practice, there are plenty of examples when this does not happen.
+However, nature foresaw this moment and added a special component to human saliva (namely - specific type streptococcus), which in theory should neutralize the unbearable “aroma” of sulfur.
+But in practice there are often plenty of examples where this does not happen.
 Typically for two reasons:

 • Either there is too little saliva in the mouth;

-• Or there are too many bacteria in the mouth that break down proteins (and too many of them become when they have something to eat - that is, when food debris or dried mucus constantly accumulates in the mouth).
+• Or there are too many bacteria in the mouth that break down proteins (and there are too many of them when they have something to eat - that is, when food debris or dried mucus constantly accumulates in the mouth).

-In adults, there may also be a third explanation - there is enough saliva in the mouth, but the same "sanitary" streptococcus is absent in it.
-However, this reason for bad breath has nothing to do with children - their saliva always has a "correct" composition.
+In adults, there may be a third explanation - there is enough saliva in the mouth, but it does not contain that same “sanitary” streptococcus.
+However, this cause of bad breath has nothing to do with children - their saliva always has the “correct” composition.

-So, the problem of bad smell is always related to saliva.
-And attempts to "tie" a child's halitosis to problems with the stomach, gallbladder or intestines are completely unfounded.
-The problem of bad smell in the mouth concerns only the oral (well, sometimes also the nasal) cavity and is exclusively limited to it.
+So, the problem of bad odor is always related to saliva.
+And attempts to “link” bad breath in a child to problems with the stomach, gall bladder or intestines are completely unfounded.
+The problem of bad odor in the mouth concerns only the oral (and sometimes also nasal) cavity and is limited exclusively to it.

-Factors that contribute to the appearance of an unpleasant odor in a child:
+Factors that contribute to the development of an unpleasant odor in a child:

 • Dry air in the room where the child lives;

-• The child actively moves and sweats a lot (which also contributes to a dry mouth);
+• The child moves actively and sweats a lot (which also contributes to dry mouth);

-• Any (during any cold or the airways dry up and an excess amount of mucus is formed in them - on the one hand, these are additional proteins for bacteria, during the breakdown of which sulfur compounds are formed, on the other, an obstacle to the "work" of salivary streptococcus);
+• Any (during any cold, the respiratory tract becomes dry and an excess amount of mucus is formed in them - on the one hand, these are additional proteins for bacteria, the breakdown of which produces sulfur compounds, on the other, an obstacle to the “work” of salivary streptococcus);

-• Any chronic inflammation in the airways (be it, or, or);
+• Any chronic inflammation in the respiratory tract (whether it be, or, or);

 • Bad teeth with signs of caries or periodontal disease;

-• (in which there is also an accumulation of excess mucus from the nasal and oral cavities);
+• (which also causes accumulation of excess mucus in the nasal and oral cavities);

-Baby's breath: a symptom of a disease or the wrong menu?
+Bad breath in a child: a symptom of a disease or an incorrect menu?

 In reality - neither one nor the other!
-The smell from the mouth has nothing to do with digestion, or with any infections, and indeed with anything other than the state of the oral mucosa.
+Bad breath has nothing to do with digestion, or with any infections, or indeed with anything other than the condition of the oral mucosa.

-So if you went to the doctor with the problem of bad breath in a child's mouth, and he prescribed you a "bouquet" of tests (demanding to examine the feces, urine, blood - whatever), this doctor, to put it mildly, is mistaken.
-Everything that is "produced" by the body below the level of the mouth, in this case, it is completely meaningless to study.
+So if you went to the doctor with a problem of bad breath in your child, and he prescribed you a “bouquet” of tests (demanding to study feces, urine, blood - whatever), this doctor, to put it mildly, is mistaken.
+Everything that is “produced” by the body below the level of the mouth, in in this case It's completely pointless to study.

-It is only necessary to find out one thing - why does the baby develop bacteria, which should normally be suppressed by the components of saliva?
-Perhaps not enough saliva ...
-Or perhaps too many bacteria (for example, if the teeth are rotten).
-It is also possible that the child's adenoids are inflamed - mucus accumulates on them and, undergoing the process of decay, is a source of an unpleasant odor.
+There is only one thing that needs to be clarified - why does the baby develop bacteria that should normally be suppressed by the components of saliva?
+Perhaps there is not enough saliva...
+Or perhaps there are too many bacteria (for example, if the teeth are rotten).
+It is also possible that the child’s adenoids are inflamed - mucus accumulates on them and, undergoing the process of decay, is a source of unpleasant odor.

 How to eliminate bad breath from a child

-To eliminate bad breath from a child, two main problems need to be addressed: eliminate dental problems (if any) and restore salivation.
-To do this, do the following:
+To eliminate bad breath in a child, it is necessary to solve two main problems: eliminate dental problems (if any) and restore salivation.
+To do this you should do the following:

-• periodically give the child to drink water with lemon;
+• periodically give the child water with lemon to drink;

-• organize a humid climate in the room (air humidity should be within 60-70%);
+• organize a humid climate in the room (air humidity should be between 60-70%);

-• check the condition of the teeth at the dentist;
+• check the condition of your teeth at the dentist;

-• if the nose is not breathing, rinse the nose with saline (and do this several times during the day);
+• if the nose does not breathe, rinse the nose with saline solution (and do this several times during the day);

-• check the condition of the child's adenoids with an otorhinolaryngologist;
+• check with an otorhinolaryngologist the condition of the child’s adenoids;

-So, by and large, contrary to the popular belief of parents, bad or pungent breath from a child is not a medical problem - there is nothing special to treat.
-The only thing that should be done is to check the condition of the baby's teeth and tongue (whether food debris accumulates there), check if there is an inflammatory process in the throat, and finally find out if the baby's nose is breathing normally.
+So, by and large, contrary to popular belief among parents, bad or pungent odor from a child’s mouth is not medical problem- There is nothing special to treat here.
+The only thing that should be done is to check the condition of the baby’s teeth and tongue (whether food debris accumulates there), check whether inflammatory process in the throat, and finally find out whether the child’s nose is breathing normally.

-If the baby is in complete order on all these points, then the humid climate in the house will definitely help to solve the problem of bad breath, which will restore the correct salivation in the child and prevent the mucous membrane from drying out.
-That, in fact, is all the wisdom of fighting an unpleasant smell!
+If the baby is in perfect order on all these points, then a humid climate in the house will definitely help solve the problem of bad breath, which will restore proper salivation in the child and prevent the mucous membrane from drying out.
+That, in fact, is all the wisdom of dealing with unpleasant odors!

-Each mother is sensitive to the health of her child, so any changes in his condition cause her anxiety.
-And one of these changes in the child's body is the appearance of bad breath.
+Every mother is sensitive to the health of her child, so any changes in his condition cause her concern.
+And one of these changes in the child’s body is the appearance of bad breath.

 Causes of bad breath in children

-Normally, a large number of various microbes are present in the oral cavity.
-Some of them are called conditionally pathogenic, i.e. not causing the development of the disease in a healthy body.
+Normally, a large number of different microbes are present in the oral cavity.
+Some of them are called conditionally pathogenic, i.e. does not cause the development of disease in healthy body.
 The second part is non-pathogenic, which does not cause the development of pathology under any conditions.
 Both are in balance with each other.
-However, various factors such as stress, starvation, fatigue, hypothermia, frequent colds, various disorders in the immune system, medication are the cause of this imbalance.
+However, various factors such as stress, fasting, fatigue, hypothermia, frequent colds, various violations in immune system, taking medications causes disruption of this balance.
 And then the conditionally pathogenic flora begins to activate and causes the development of changes in the oral cavity.

-Normally, babies who are breastfed should smell like milk from the mouth. at this age, lactic bacteria are actively working in the body, which suppress the development of harmful microflora.
-Older children also should not have any bad or specific breath odor, and when it suddenly appears, you need to analyze the situation and try to understand why this is happening.
+Normally in children who are on breastfeeding Your breath should smell like milk, because...
+At this age, lactic bacteria are actively working in the body, which suppress the development of harmful microflora.
+Older children also should not have any bad or specific smell from their mouth, and when it suddenly appears, you need to analyze the situation and try to understand why this is happening.

 If your child does not suffer from any chronic diseases, do not rush to sound the alarm.
-Even healthy children may periodically experience altered breathing.
-This is due to the following reasons:
+Even healthy children may experience altered breathing from time to time.
+This happens due to the following reasons:

-- eating food of a certain nature with a strong odor (garlic, onion, radish, some juices, cabbage).
+- eating certain foods with a strong smell (garlic, onions, radishes, some juices, cabbage).
 Often this smell accompanies the child the next day;

-- improper, unbalanced diet.
-The consumption of a large amount of protein foods contributes to putrefactive processes, because it takes a long time to digest in the stomach.
+- incorrect, unbalanced nutrition.
+Eating large amounts of protein foods promotes putrefactive processes, because it takes a long time to digest in the stomach.
 Abuse of large amounts of carbohydrates (fruits, grapes, legumes) leads to fermentation processes in the gastrointestinal tract;

-- hard cheese, when digested, causes the formation of sulfur compounds, which are released with exhaled air;
+- hard cheese when digested, it causes the formation of sulfur compounds, which are released with exhaled air;

 - excitement, emotional stress cause a decrease in salivation and the appearance of an unpleasant odor;

-- the reluctance of the child to brush his teeth well and regularly;
+- the child’s reluctance to brush their teeth well and regularly;

-- the formation of plaque, which occurs when food particles are retained in the folds of the mucous membrane of the tongue and tonsils, and as a result, the development of putrefactive microbes;
+- the formation of plaque, which occurs when food particles are retained in the folds of the mucous membrane of the tongue and tonsils, and as a consequence the development of putrefactive microbes;

-- sugary food causes the growth of bacteria in the oral cavity, which have a specific odor.
+- sweet foods cause the growth of bacteria in the mouth, which have a specific odor.

 How to get rid of bad breath

-If desired by the parents and the child, these factors can be easily eliminated.
-To do this, you need to exclude or reduce the consumption of sweets.
+If the parents and the child wish, these factors can be easily eliminated.
+To do this, you need to eliminate or reduce your consumption of sweets.
 If you are not allergic to bee products, it is useful to use honey instead of sugar.
-In parallel, you need to give your child more vegetables and fruits.
-Apples and carrots are especially good, they cleanse the mucous membrane of the tongue and gums, increase salivation.
+At the same time, you need to give your child more vegetables and fruits.
+Apples and carrots are especially good; they cleanse the mucous membrane of the tongue and gums and increase salivation.

-Oral care is essential to keep your breath fresh.
+Oral care is very important for fresh breath.
 You need to brush your teeth and tongue at least 2 times a day, and preferably after each meal.
 During the day, rinse your mouth after eating with boiled water or infusions of medicinal herbs (chamomile, calendula).
 Teach your child to use dental floss, which cleans the interdental spaces well.
-Allow older children to use a special, alcohol-free mouthwash.
-Suggest drinking more fluids during times of severe anxiety.
-Such recommendations will allow you to rid your child of the bad smell within a few days.
+For older children, allow them to use special, alcohol-free mouth rinses.
+During times of serious anxiety, suggest drinking more fluids.
+These recommendations will help rid your child of bad odor within a few days.

-If all the conditions are met, and bad breath still persists, you need to consult a doctor to look for more serious reasons.
-To do this, you should determine and be able to describe to the doctor the characteristics of the smell, its similarity with a certain substance.
-This will help the doctor guess which system of the body is malfunctioning.
-For example, for some diseases, specific symptoms are characteristic:
+If all the conditions are met, and bad breath still persists, you need to consult a doctor to find more serious reasons.
+To do this, you should determine and be able to describe to the doctor the characteristics of the smell, its similarity to a certain substance.
+This will help the doctor guess in which body system the failure occurred.
+For example, some diseases are characterized by specific symptoms:

-The smell of rotten eggs from the mouth with inflammation of the stomach, peptic ulcer
+The smell of rotten eggs from the mouth due to inflammation of the stomach, peptic ulcer

-sour smell when the contents of the stomach are thrown into the esophagus, with increased acidity of the stomach
+sour smell when stomach contents reflux into the esophagus, with increased stomach acidity

 putrid odor in diseases of the esophagus and inflammation of the stomach with low acidity